sz12433/sz12433.github.io/proj1/README.md

 notes for website:
 - originally ran into some problems with blurry photos, checked the ed, saw that it could be an alignment issue, started revamping my naive iterative approach to be the pyramid alignment
-- initially downloaded photo from LOC website that wasn't high enough resolution (30.9KB), ended up rerunning on new download
 - i rly like the variety of the photos. personally, i love portrait photography, so i was drawn to Prokudin-Gorskii's photos of people!
 When browsing the LOC collection, I filtered for "Group Portraits", and I was amazed by how many photos of ordinary people there were, although I suppose this could also make sense intuitively because of his methodology and travels.
 Super valuable to see a snapshot into the lives of all the different people back then, even for just a moment!